 the Baden-Württemberg Chamber of Engineers has had intensive contacts with Saudi Arabia since 2009.
 Early 2013 it finalised, together with its Saudi partner chamber, the Saudi Council of Engineers, a partner agreement in which both chambers agreed, amongst other things, consultations, joint trainings and contests in the areas of environment protection, sustainability and environment technology.

-In 2007 the consortium “bw engineers GmbH” was founded out of the Baden-Württemberg Chamber of Engineers which unites planning offices of various sizes and areas of specialisation in Baden-Württemberg to ensure they are more prominent as one name on foreign markets.
+In 2007 the consortium "bw engineers GmbH" was founded out of the Baden-Württemberg Chamber of Engineers.
+It unites planning offices of various sizes and areas of specialisation in Baden-Württemberg to ensure they are more prominent as one name on foreign markets.
 With more than 800 planners and engineers, the consortium, supported by the Baden-Württemberg Chamber of Engineers and the state government, is one of the biggest engineer networks in Germany and is mainly active in the Kingdom of Saudi Arabia.